yuchant/django-boilerplate/README.md

 ###Django

 - Hell yes we'll use the admin, are you freakin kidding me?
+- Use SQLITE by default.
+If you need to change it, you'd have to change it anyways.
+- `MEDIA_ROOT = 'site_media'`
+- `STATICFILES_DIRS = 'assets'`
+- `TEMPLATE_CONTEXT_PROCESSORS` set to defaults
 - Uses relative settings directory with `PROJECT_DIR` and `SETTINGS_DIR`.
 How many times have I written that?
 - Global templates dir in project root.
-- `MEDIA_ROOT = 'site_media'`
-- `STATICFILES_DIRS = 'assets'`
 - Why don't we call the `ROOT_URLCONF` `root_urlconf.py` so it can be fuzzy differentiated vs 1000 other `urls.py` mmkay?
-- Use SQLITE by default.
-If you need to change it, you'd have to change it anyways.
 - No, we don't need to add anything in the user uploads directory to git.
 - Serve files from `MEDIA_ROOT` @ `MEDIA_URL` when in `DEBUG_MODE`.
 Runserver now serves `staticfiles` automagically, why the hell not `MEDIA_ROOT`?
 - Start with `website` app for static pages and it even comes with an `IndexView`, imagine that!

 ###Forcibly installed django apps